-Annually, Grand Rapids Theological Seminary offers the community a fall Bible teaching series through the Thursday Evening Bible Class.
-These biblical lectures are delivered by faculty of the seminary and typically run from 8-10 weeks.
+Thursday Evening Bible Class sessions are free and open to the public.
 More than a hundred individuals from the community attend each series, representing a variety of Christian denominations and associations.

-- Facilitator: Dr. Tim Gombis, Associate Professor of New Testament
+- Facilitator: Dr. Tim Gombis, Professor of New Testament

 - Dates: Sept.
 13 - Nov.
 8, 2018 (Thursday evenings only)